jojokarlin/Git_DRI_Jan_2017/gitconfig.md

 `git config --global core.editor "subl -n -w"`

+You don't have to use Sublime as your text editor, but for simplicity and consistency, we are asking everyone to use Sublime as your editor this week.
 The `-n` prompts Sublime to open in a new window, and the `-w` prompts it to wait for the application to close.

-You don't have to use Sublime as your text editor, but for simplicity and consistency, we are asking everyone to use Sublime as your editor this week.
+If Sublime is not coming up as your defaul text editor and you are using a Mac, type:
+`ln -s "/Applications/Sublime Text.app/Contents/SharedSupport/bin/subl" /usr/local/bin/subl`
+Otherwise, type:
+`ln -sv "/Applications/Sublime Text.app/Contents/SharedSupport/bin/subl" /usr/local/bin/subl`

 To check your set-up, use:
 `git config --list`

 You'll get something that looks like this: